alt012ucsd/cse15l-lab-reports/Lab Report 1.md

 7. If the prompt *the authenticity of...* appears, type **yes**, **Enter**, and submit your password.
 8. You will be successful in the remote connection if the following appears:
 ![Image](result.png)

+## Commands
+Below is a list of some simple commands to experiment with in the terminal.
+- clear (clears the terminal)
+- exit (exits the terminal)
+- cd
+- ls
+- pwd
+- mkdir
+- cp